quentingenet/vinylkeeper/README.md

 ![Raspberry Pi](https://img.shields.io/badge/-RaspberryPi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)

 **VinylKeeper** is a free and open-source application released under the Copyleft license.
-<br>Vinyl Keeper is your go-to solution for effortlessly managing your vinyl collection while respecting your data and privacy.
+<br>Vinyl Keeper is your go-to solution to effortlessly manage your vinyl collection, while fully respecting your privacy and data ownership.
 <br><br>Coming soon on [VinylKeeper here!](https://vinylkeeper.org/)

 <p align="center">